 With that understanding in mind, we retooled our storytimes to focus more on audiences defined by developmental ranges, rather than specific ages.

-Assistant Director of Children’s Services Suzy Bomgardner says, “Our hope is to allow more flexibility for parents and kids by providing two different learning climates: a traditional one and a more movement/rhyme-based one.”
+Assistant Director of Children’s Services Suzy Bomgardner says, “Our hope with this new focus is to allow more flexibility for parents and kids by providing two different learning climates: a traditional one and a more movement/rhyme-based one.”

 “Our storytimes will always remain educationally-curated, focused times that engage both the child and caretaker,” Suzy explains.
 “But moving forward we want to offer more flexibility and choice for caregivers, so they can determine which style of literacy learning best fits their little ones.”

 Suzy says, “This inclusive approach led us to reimagine storytimes that better serve our community’s diverse needs.
 It also helped us determine the best ways to use our resources.
-We’re excited to offer this new schedule, because we think it’s a great fit for our community’s growing and changing needs.”
+We’re excited to offer this new focus on developmental ranges, because it’s a great fit for the growing and changing needs of our children.”

 Which storytime is best for your child?
 Explore the options below, then come enjoy the one that fits your family’s needs!

 Babies & Books

 Babies & Books meets every Wednesday and Thursday at 9:30 a.m. in the Library’s Jones Meeting Center.
 It is a lapsit storytime based on the early literacy components of the Every Child Ready to Read Initiative: talking, singing, reading, writing, and playing.